-config c.Authenticator.username_pattern = Unicode('')
+''' config c.Authenticator.username_pattern = Unicode('') Regular expression pattern that all valid usernames must match. '''

 If a username does not match the pattern specified here, authentication will not be attempted.

 config c.Authenticator.whitelist = Set()

 Use this with supported authenticators to restrict which users can log in.
 This is an additional whitelist that further restricts users, beyond whatever restrictions the authenticator has in place.